Climate Awareness and Communication

 Survey among our Host Students

 When we asked our 15 Danish host students about climate change, we found that many associated climate change with words like ‘natural disaster’ or ‘melting glaciers’.
 Some saw a connection between ‘tsunamis’ and climate change, though tsunamis are usually caused by earthquakes.
 This shows that not all students were well informed about the topic.
 75% of them, however, considered themselves to be very well informed (red) or well informed (yellow) rather than not well informed (grey).
+German students were equally confident, but also did not always distinguish between natural disasters (for example wildfire) and climate change.

 Survey results among Danish students